HowardPWardinkle/howardpwardinkle.github.io/_posts/2021-03-28-mars-rover.md

 - '2021'
 title: April 2021 Pop-Up
 cover: /images/20210327_161328.jpg
-excerpt: A pop-up to celebrate the landing of Ingenuity on Mars.
+excerpt: A pop-up to celebrate the landing of Perseverance on Mars.
 key: April2021
 ---
 {{ page.excerpt }}